ontology-cbg/ontology-cbg.github.io/source/prepare/PREPARE_SPECIMENS.rst

 Before downloading metadata, you may select 'Autopopulate metadata' to pre-fill some parts of the metadata, for example if all (or nearly all) of your specimens are Insects, you can pre-fill *Phylum* to Arthropoda and *Class* to Insecta.
 The fields will remain filled for all other plates in the batch.

 The fields are required unless specified as *Optional*.
 ONTOLOGY uses user-supplied taxonomic assignments to screen for contamination.
+Some columns are omitted from metabarcoding analysis.

 * **SAMPLE ID:** ID that is informative to ONTOLOGY; *Do not edit*
 * **CUSTOM ID:** User-supplied ID for the specimen